Image

 When creating a new Image, on the Create new Image screen there is an option called Choose a pre-uploaded file.
 This option allows you to select a file that has already been uploaded to the Squiz Matrix server.
 For more information on how to upload a file to the server, refer to the Server Administrator manual.

-When you click on the Choose a pre-uploaded file button, the fields shown in the figure below will appear on the Create new Image screen.
+When you click on the Choose a pre-uploaded file button, some additional fields will become available:

 • Title: enter the name for the Image asset.
 This will be used as the friendly name of the Image and will appear in the Asset Map.
 This name will also appear where ever the keyword replacement %asset_short_name% is used.
 This field is required when creating an Image.